raniahtr/ADA212_page_to_screens/path-to-adaptation.md

 ![Comparison of Model Coefficients](/assets/img/lasso_ridge.png)

 Interestingly, while genre remains important, these fundamental characteristics of books appear to have an even stronger influence on their adaptation timeline.
+- Books classified as fiction, historical, children’s, and drama genres tend to have the longest adaptation time gaps.
+This is likely due to the demanding production requirements, such as the need to create entirely new worlds, characters, and elaborate settings.
+- Satire books also show a tendency for delayed adaptations.
+This delay could be attributed to censorship challenges, as satire often addresses sensitive societal topics that may not always align with mainstream readiness or acceptance.
+- On the other hand, thriller and horror books exhibit the shortest adaptation gaps.
+This is likely because these genres are highly popular and in greater demand, making production companies more inclined to adapt them quickly.
+Additionally, their value lies more in execution—such as the ambiance, music, and plot—rather than requiring high budgets or complex production.
+- As for anime books, their impact on adaptation time gaps is insignificant due to their limited representation in the dataset.

 ## The Speed Spectrum